pdav5883/bowl-pickem/README.md

 	- Update cache duration settings for page
 - New game page
 - Score edit page
+	- Calculate result from score in edit
+	- Consider only sending items that change for edit

 ## Admin
 - Special lambda BowlsAdminEdit allows adjustment of bowl scores